wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-storage-windows-clients/includes/8-compare-mirrored-spanned-striped-volumes.md

  -  **Spanned volume**.
 A spanned volume joins areas of unallocated space on at least two and at most 32 disks into a single logical disk.
  -  **Striped volume**.
 Similar to a spanned volume, a striped volume also requires two or more disks.
 However, striped volumes map stripes of data cyclically across the disks.

 Basic disks support only primary partitions, extended partitions, and logical drives.
 To use mirrored, spanned, or striped volumes, you must convert the disks to dynamic disks as described previously.
 Dynamic disks use a database to track information about the disk’s dynamic volumes and the computer’s other dynamic disks.
-Because each dynamic disk on a computer stores a replica of the dynamic disk database, the Windows operating system can repair a corrupted database on one dynamic disk by using the database on another dynamic disk.<br>
+Because each dynamic disk on a computer stores a replica of the dynamic disk database, the Windows operating system can repair a corrupted database on one dynamic disk by using the database on another dynamic disk.

 :::image type="content" source="../media/mirrored-disks-62cde902.jpg" alt-text="Diagram showing the relationship of IPv4.":::

 ### Mirrored volumes

 A mirrored volume also is a RAID-1 (Redundant Array of Independent Disks) volume.
 A mirrored volume combines equal-sized areas of unallocated space from two disks.
 You use a mirrored volume when you wish to provide redundancy for your system partition.
-Both spanned volumes and striped volumes require a Windows operating system to be running to recognize the volume—therefore, neither of those solutions can provide protection against disk failures for a system partition.
+Both spanned volumes and striped volumes require a Windows operating system to be running to recognize the volume.
+Therefore, neither of those solutions can provide protection against disk failures for a system partition.

 When creating a mirrored volume, the disk for the shadow volume must be at least the same size as the volume you want to mirror.
-Once you establish the mirror, you cannot resize the mirrored volume.
+Once you establish the mirror, you can’t resize the mirrored volume.

 There are two main benefits of using mirrored volumes.
 Recovering from a disk failure is very quick as there is no data to rebuild.
 Additionally, read operations have a slight performance boost because you can read from both disks simultaneously.